adamsilver/fdpb/06-an-inbox.md

 ### A note about `matchmedia`

 The `matchMedia` API is the Javascript equivalent of a media query.
 It's a way of keeping behaviour and style in-sync based on the same media query.
-Where `@media() {}` is for CSS `matchMedia()` is for Javascript.
+Where `@media() {}` is for CSS, `matchMedia()` is for Javascript.

-In this case, when the viewport has a width less than `45em` the script will apply the menu behaviour.
-When more than `45em` it will apply the menubar behaviour.
-Here's the related CSS to match:
+In this case, when the viewport has a width less than `45em` the script will construct a toggle menu.
+When it's more than `45em` it will construct a horizontal menubar.
+The related CSS is below.

 ```CSS
 /* other styles */